auoie/twitch-vods/NOTES.md

 The most type safe approach is probably batching with `:batchmany`, while also checking that the length of each returned value is 1.

+## Twitch

+The Twitch GraphQL resolver for videos (in particular, past broadcasts) went down for a short period.
+I should not trust the graphql API to work all the time.